 Please download and complete the Minor Patient Form in its entirety, have it notarized, then scan or take a clear picture of the completed form.

-The MMCC Caregiver ID Number for the caregiver to be identified during the registration process
+The MCA Caregiver ID Number for the caregiver to be identified during the registration process

-Complete and submit the minor patient’s online application.
-Visit the MMCC Registry website and click Create Account under the Patients heading.
+- Complete and submit the minor patient’s online application.
+Visit the MCA registry (OneStop Portal) and click Create Account under the Patients heading.

-Verify the caregiver’s email address.
+- Verify the caregiver’s email address.
 As part of the minor patient’s application, the caregiver will need to submit a valid, accessible email address.
 Once the minor patient’s application has been completed and submitted, a verification email will be sent to the caregiver’s email address.
 You mustclick the verification link in the email message to verify the email account.
-Without performing this step, the application is not complete and will not be reviewed by the Commission.
+Without performing this step, the application is not complete and will not be reviewed by the MCA.

-Completed applications will be reviewed by MMCC and you will receive a follow up email advising whether or not the application has been approved.
+Completed applications will be reviewed by MCA and you will receive a follow up email advising whether or not the application has been approved.
 Please retain the approval email for your records.
-It contains the Username, which you will need to log in to the Patient Registry, as well as the MMCC Patient ID Number, which your physician will need to issue a written certification for medical cannabis.
+It contains the Username, which you will need to log in to the Patient registry (OneStop Portal), as well as the MCA Patient ID Number, which your physician will need to issue a written certification for medical cannabis.
 Once the patient has a written certification, you will also need to provide both the Patient ID Number and Caregiver ID Number to a licensed dispensary when purchasing medical cannabis.

-Once the minor patient’s application has been approved, the patient is ready to visit a physician registered with MMCC to obtain a valid certification.
+Once the minor patient’s application has been approved, the patient is ready to visit a provider registered with MCA to obtain a valid certification.

-After registration has been completed and a valid certification acquired, the caregiver can visit a licensed Maryland dispensary to purchase medical cannabis for the minor patient and the caregiver is able to purchase an optional patient ID card from the Commission for a fee of $50 for the minor patient.
-Once the patient has a certification, you will also need to provide the Patient ID Number, along with the Caregiver ID Number when purchasing medical cannabis from a licensed dispensary.
+After registration has been completed and a valid certification acquired, the caregiver can visit a licensed Maryland dispensary to purchase medical cannabis for the minor patient.
+Once the patient has a certification, you will also need to provide the Patient ID Number, along with the Caregiver ID Card when purchasing medical cannabis from a licensed dispensary.

 Additional Caregivers for Minor Patients

-Likewise, a caregiver may not remove a minor patient from his or her Caregiver Registry account.
-To cancel a designation between a minor patient and a caregiver, the minor patient may remove the caregiver from his or her Patient Registry account or the caregiver can contact MMCC at firstname.lastname@example.org to request that the designation be removed.
+Likewise, a caregiver may not remove a minor patient from his or her registry (OneStop Portal) account.
+To cancel a designation between a minor patient and a caregiver, the minor patient may remove the caregiver from his or her registry (OneStop Portal) account or the caregiver can contact MCA at 1-844-421-2571 to request that the designation be removed.